Latest Benefits News

 Stafford Borough Council's benefit service aims to meet the needs of the community by providing a secure and efficient service that is accessible to all, where the right benefit is paid at the right time and a service that contributes positively to the overall welfare of the community.

-- The Department for Work and Pensions national figures for July to September 2017 confirms Stafford Borough Council as processing new claims at an average of 14 days; this is 8 days quicker than the national average of 22 days and the joint quickest processing time in Staffordshire.
-Change in circumstances were processed at an average of 15 days this is 6 days slower than the national average of 9 days and we are working hard to improve these figures for our customers.
+- The Department for Work and Pensions national figures for October to December 2017 confirms Stafford Borough Council as processing new claims at an average of 19 days; this is 3 day’s quicker than the national average of 22 days.
+Change in circumstances were processed at an average of 11 days this is 2 days slower than the national average of 9 days although 4 days quicker than our performance in the last quarter.
 See our latest performance information.

 - It has never been easier to report a change in circumstances by using our online form.
 So long as you provide all the information we need, we will aim to re-assess your claim within 2 working days, to report a change in circumstances please use our online change in circumstances form.